thisispivi/Deep-Learning-Spotify/README.md

 4. Run the load data section

 # Best model analysis
 In this section we will analyze the best model that we achieved.
+This is the best model achieved in terms of accuracy.
+This model uses the median to substitute the null values.

 ## Network structure